UPPMAX/R-python-julia-matlab-HPC/docs-mk/python_load_run.md

 Load a Python module
 --------------------

-For reproducibility, we recommend ALWAYS loading a specific module instad of using the default version!
+For reproducibility, we recommend ALWAYS loading a specific module instead of using the default version!

 For this course, we recommend using Python 3.9.5